Can Collagen Help Sun Damaged Skin?

 What do cancerous moles look like?
 Cancerous moles can range in appearance, but they typically have a few commonalities.

-- Can look red, blue, or even white as they grow
+• Red, blue, or even white-looking as they grow

 You should schedule regular check ups with your healthcare provider to run tests to screen for skin cancers, especially if they are common in your family medical history.